- Kneel on floor or mat facing stability ball within arm's

 kneeling upright in original position.
 Repeat.

-- Keep elbows nearly straight throughout exercise.
-Target muscle,
+- Try to keep elbows nearly straight throughout exercise.
+Also

 since only a small degree of waist flexion occurs under resistance